 PROFESSOR OF HISTORY AND

-PHILOSOPHY OF SCIENCE, MIT
+PHILOSOPHY OF SCIENCE, MITEmily Nussbaum responds:

 I am surprised by Fox Keller's fiery letter, as our conversation dealt mostly with her frustration that WWK had led to essentialist misreadings of her own work.
 I sympathize with Goldberger's concerns regarding feminist infighting; nonetheless, my representation of Goldberger's comments is accurate-as the transcript of our interview confirms.
 Whether WWK can be properly described as an "ode to women's intuition" is question I will leave readers to judge for themselves.